DimaKav/Tanzanian_waterpumps_project/README.md

-# Predictive Modeling Challenge

-File descriptions
+# Predicting Falty Water Pumps in Tanzania

+**File descriptions**
-train_features.csv : the training set features
+* train_features.csv : the training set features
-train_labels.csv : the training set labels
+* train_labels.csv : the training set labels
-test_features.csv : the test set features
+* test_features.csv : the test set features
-sample_submission.csv : a sample submission file in the correct format Features
+* sample_submission.csv : a sample submission file in the correct format **Features**
-Your goal is to predict the operating condition of a waterpoint for each record in the dataset.
-You are provided the following set of information about the waterpoints:
+The goal was to predict the operating condition of a waterpoint for each record in the dataset provided the following set of information about the waterpoints:

-amount_tsh : Total static head (amount water available to waterpoint) date_recorded : The date the row was entered funder : Who funded the well gps_height : Altitude of the well installer : Organization that installed the well
+amount_tsh : Total static head (amount water available to waterpoint)

+date_recorded : The date the row was entered

+funder : Who funded the well
+gps_height : Altitude of the well
+installer : Organization that installed the well